-We manufacture our product, QuantaFlo[TM] through independent contractors whom we pay for finished goods.
+We manufacture our product, QuantaFlo[®], in the United States through independent contractors whom we pay for finished goods.
 Our contracts provide for subassemblies, product final assembly, test, serialization, finished goods, inventory and shipping operations.
 Our current contracts will remain in force until terminated by us upon three months written notice, or until terminated by either party for cause.
 Although we believe we have a good working relationship with our current contract manufacturers, there are many such qualified contract manufacturers available around the country should we need to replace them or if they are not able to meet demand as we grow our business as anticipated.
-We believe QuantaFlo[TM] is relatively easy to manufacture.
+While our current independent contract manufacturers source some supplies from China, we believe QuantaFlo[®] is relatively easy to manufacture, and should we encounter issues due to supply chain disruptions as a result of the current coronavirus, we believe alternative sources should be available.
 We employ a consultant vendor qualification expert to monitor and test the quality controls and quality assurance procedures of our contract manufacturer.